 “Now you know the full extent of my nightmare, but I am so glad that you were able to sleep soundly at night knowing that you protected your brother from such a horrible fate.
 Goodbye, Officer Sullivan, and good luck with Christian Grey.”
 I end the call.
 I stand up from the sofa, walk to my room, bury my face in my pillow, and scream until I have no voice.

-It’s about 11:00am on Friday morning and I am only too ready to get the fuck out of Nevada.
-My bags are packed and I am checking out of the Bellagio.
+It’s about 11:00am on Friday morning and I’m only too ready to get the fuck out of Nevada.
+My bags are packed, and I’m checking out of the Bellagio.
 I can’t wait to be back in my Butterfly’s arms.
-With all the shit that I’ve learned being down here and all of the new leads I now have to follow, I don’t know how these people have been able to live with themselves.
+With all the shit that I’ve learned being down here and all the new leads I now must follow, I don’t know how these people have been able to live with themselves.
 I would be just as outraged by this action if it had not been the woman that I love.
 How could this happen?
 The entire community conspired against her and she never found justice.
 Well, that shit is over now.
-I will take her to dinner tonight at Rover’s and tell her everything.
+I’ll take her to dinner tonight at Rover’s and tell her everything.
 It’s not going to be easy, but I don’t want to keep any more secrets from her and I want her to know that we can now bring these bastards to justice.

-We are on our way to McCarran when I realize that I have settled affairs with everyone except one person in particular.
-All of the parties involved that have met me pretty much know where they stand—except for one person.
+We’re on our way to McCarran when I realize that I’ve settled affairs with everyone except one person in particular.
+All the parties involved that have met me pretty much know where they stand—except for one person.

 “Taylor, contact Sean and McCarran and let him know we will be slightly delayed.
 Williams, we’re making a detour…”